 How to Store Coffee Beans for Maximum Freshness

-Proper coffee bean storage is essential to maintain their flavor and aroma.
-Oxygen, sunlight, heat, and humidity can degrade your beans, but with a few simple steps, you can keep them fresh for longer.
 This guide explains how to store coffee beans effectively to preserve their quality.
 But the biggest point to take onboard is that the darker the roast the shorter the life span of the bean.
-If your beans are sweaty/shiny they are dead.
+If your beans are sweaty/shiny they are dead, get rid of them.

 Why Proper Coffee Bean Storage Matters

-• Oxygen: Causes oxidation, which degrades flavor.
+Oxygen: causes oxidation, which degrades flavour

-• Sunlight (UV): Accelerates aging and affects taste.
+Sunlight (UV): accelerates aging and affects taste

 Here’s how to manage these factors for optimal coffee bean storage.